CubanJew/msfs20_custom_spad_controller/README.md

 4. To upload microcontroller firmware, install PlatformIO IDE and add `/Software/AVR/FLIGHT SIM SPAD INTERFACE/` as new folder project.
 Upload code to your Arduino Pro Micro.

-5. Add control interface board to SPAD.neXt as a new Serial device to SPAD.neXt under settings->Devices->Serial Devices->"Add New Device".
+5. Add control interface board to SPAD.neXt as a new Serial device to SPAD.neXt under settings->Devices->Serial Devices->"Add New Device" with the following settings:

-	Serial Port = = your USB COM port
+	> Serial Port = = your USB COM port

-	Speed = 115200
+	> Speed = 115200

-	Enable DTR = ON
+	> Enable DTR = ON

-	32 Bit = OFF
+	> 32 Bit = OFF

+   Save settings and restart SPAD.neXt.
+Verify control interface board serial device is connected to SPAD.neXt by going to panels->SERIAL COMXX and selecting "Show Log".
+If it is not connected press "Connect".

 6. Add each of the scripts included in `/Software/SPAD.next Configuration/` folder to SPAD.neXt script panel.